 Our counselors will try to help you with your crisis by providing on-site counseling, referral services and general support (bringing out food, transportation to a hospital, contacting other family members, etc.).

-Foundation 2 counselors cover Linn, Jones, Benton, Delaware, Buchanan and Bremer County.
+Foundation 2 counselors cover Benton, Bremer, Buchanan, Cedar, Delaware, Linn, Jones, and Scott counties.

 Yes!
 As long as the person isn’t actively violent, is lucid on the phone and wants to meet with counselors.